Creating an Assessment Method

 gain expertise in their chosen field of study.

-The General Education Core Curriculum Courses must have Student Learning Outcomes that also reflect the New Mexico Higher Education Department General Education Core Competencies, which are stated on this webpage.
+The General Education Core Curriculum Courses must have Student Learning Outcomes that also reflect the New Mexico Higher Education Department General Education Core Competencies.

 Student Learning Outcomes as determined by your department should be listed on your syllabus and discussed with your students so they know what they are expected to be learning in the course and program.